-evolved in response to the health and healthcare disparities that have long plagued Black and Latino communities in Chicago.
+The Salaam Community Wellness Center (SCWC) evolved in response to the health and healthcare disparities that have long plagued Black and Brown communities in Chicago.
 The COVID-19 pandemic and its impact on people of color only heightened this awareness.
-At one point, Chicago’s South Side had the highest number of COVID-19 infections and deaths in the State of Illinois.
+At one point, Chicago’s South Side had the highest number of COVID-19 infections and deaths in the state of Illinois.

 Salaam Community Wellness Center practitioners are skilled in an integrative approach to addictions including the use of non-medication and medication treatments, deep-breathing and meditation.
-Our mental health and alternative medicine program will utilize Traditional Chinese Medicine (TCM), full-body and auricular acupuncture and other modalities such as yoga, tai chi, and chi gong.
+Our mental health and integrative medicine program utilizes Traditional Chinese Medicine (TCM), full-body and auricular acupuncture and other modalities such as yoga, massage therapy, Reiki, sound therapy, tai chi, and chi gong.

 In order to ensure that the health and healthcare transformation of our patients is performed in a truly holistic manner, we have to address their social determinants.
-These will include but not be limited to access to specialty care, housing, food access, transportation, employment opportunities, etc. It is the goal of Salaam Community Wellness Center to create a “social service hub” that will help to identify these determinants and assist our patients by connecting them to the appropriate resources to address them.
+These will include but not be limited to access to specialty care, housing, food access, transportation, employment opportunities, etc. It is the goal of Salaam Community Wellness Center to create a “social service hub” that will help to identify these social determinants and assist our patients by connecting them to the appropriate resources to address them.

 We are in the process of establishing an integrative acute and chronic care and case management program.
 Salaam Community Wellness Center is working to become a placement site to train master’s level social work student interns.
-The plan is incorporate these students into a program that would provide both virtual and on-site case and care management for patients with limited transportation or who are better served in their homes.
+The plan is incorporate these students into a program that will provide both virtual and on-site case and care management for patients with limited transportation or who are better served in their homes.
 Qualified care managers and Community Health Workers (CHW) will be at the center of coordinating care and services for patients and ensuring communication with our healthcare and social service providers.

 The goal of Salaam Community Wellness Center (SCWC) is to make a major impact in people’s lives and to establish a model that can be replicated in other communities throughout the U.S.